Mattia2700/ais-markdowns/l&e/AI Act.md

 ## Transparency obligations

-People should be informed about the fact that they are interacting with an AI system, unless it is obvious.
+People shall be informed about the fact that they are interacting with an AI system, unless it is obvious.
 This applies to emotion recognition systems and biometric categorization systems (unless authorized by the law), and when osserving output of deep fakes.

 ## Obligations of providers of high-risk AI systems / Conformity assessment and standards